James Callaghan

-Early life and career
+Early life and career, 1912–1945

 Leonard James Callaghan was born at 38 Funtington Road, Copnor, Portsmouth, England, on 27 March 1912.
-He took his middle name from his father, James (1877–1921), who was the son of an Irish Catholic father who had fled to England during the Great Irish Famine and a Jewish mother.
-Callaghan's father ran away from home in the 1890s to join the Royal Navy; as he was a year too young to enlist, he gave a false date of birth and changed his surname from Garogher to Callaghan, so that his true identity could not be traced.
+He took his middle name from his father, James (1877–1921), the son of an Irish Catholic father (who had fled to England during the Great Irish Famine) and a Jewish mother.
+Callaghan's father ran away from home in the 1890s to join the Royal Navy; as he was a year too young to enlist, he gave a false date of birth and changed his surname from Garogher to Callaghan so that his true identity could not be traced.
 He rose to the rate of Chief Petty Officer.